ehultee/ehultee.github.io/_teaching/glaciologia-CdeC19.md

 ======
 36 hours of workshop time, including a 2-hr hands-on lab and about 16 hours of computational lab time.

 The course is easily modifiable to offer as a semester-long introduction to glaciology course.
-The Clubes de Ciencia format, in which workshop participants varied widely in background, have demonstrated this course's utility as a science elective accessible across disciplines.
+The Clubes de Ciencia format, in which workshop participants varied widely in background, demonstrated this course's utility as a science elective accessible across disciplines.
 Depending on student/department interest, the course could add more technical material in glacier mechanics, hydrology, environmental engineering, science policy, or scientific programming.